 Balancing markets exist in many countries.
-Inclusion of frequency balancing and adequacy in integrated market platforms with new flexibility sources is currently being developed.
+The inclusion of frequency balancing and adequacy in integrated market platforms with new flexibility sources is currently being developed.

 Current focus of R&D and research gaps

-The main focus of ongoing R&D is congestion management.
+The main focus of ongoing R & D is congestion management.
 Can such a market-based approach reduce the costs for congestion management?
-Can a sufficient number of providers be found to make such a flexibility market work in the long run, and can the designed solution serve as a coordination mechanism between transmission and distribution system operators, to efficiently access flexibilities?
+Can a sufficient number of providers be found to make such a flexibility market work in the long run, and can the designed solution serve as a coordination mechanism between TSOs and DSOs, to efficiently access flexibilities?

 TSO PROJECTS: